LearnOnDemandSystems/docs/lod/azure-css.md

 - **Override Region**: This overrides the region(s) selected in the Datacenter Availability menu.
 Check this box to select a region to override the Resource Group deployment to.

-    >[!knowledge] When Override Region is selected, the datacenter physically closest to the lab user will be selected.
+    >[!knowledge] When Override Region is selected, the datacenter physically closest to the lab user will not be selected.
+The region selected next to Override Region will be used.

 #### Permissions
 These permissions apply to this Resource Group only.